Wally Grout: Test cricket

 Grout entertained hopes of playing for Australia against Len Hutton's English touring side in 1954, but Victorian Len Maddocks was selected, and played all five Tests despite having an injured finger.
 He was again overlooked as Gil Langley and Maddocks were the two keepers selected for the 1956 tour of England.
 His friend and fellow Queensland player Ken "Slasher" Mackay advised him that he lacked fitness, and that his form badly tailed off in the last session.

 He improved his fitness and was one of two wicket keepers selected for the 1957–58 tour of South Africa.
 Grout's competitor for the Test spot was Barry Jarman, and to make matters worse, he had sustained a hairline thumb fracture.
 Downplayed the injury, he picked up 95 in an innings at Benoni and was given the nod.
-He made his Test debut against in the first test against South Africa at Wanderers Stadium on 23–28 December 1957.
+He made his Test debut in the first test against South Africa at Wanderers Stadium on 23–28 December 1957.
 Grout got off to a bad start, and allowed eight byes in the first innings in what he called "a severe attack of the fumbles".
 During the second innings, he was helped by some inspired bowling from Alan Davidson and took what was then a record six catches behind the stumps.
 Grout was impressed at the grounds and the hospitality on the South African tour, yet it was not without its risks; early on, some of the Australians (not Grout) were quoted in the local press as being unimpressed with the South African opening bowlers Adcock and Heine, this fired them up and Grout and teammate Les Favell copped a barrage of fearsome bowling in a match against Transvaal.
 The two fired down numerous bouncers against the Australians in the last innings of the fifth test.
 Grout and Neil Harvey faced danger of a different kind as the two were chased by elephants and lions in Wanke Games Reserve after Harvey left the vehicle attempting to get a better shot.

 Australia never lost a series in which Grout played.

 It was in South Africa that Neil Harvey gave Grout the nickname "Griz", referring to the keeper's habit of complaining ("grizzling") about poor returns from fieldsmen.
 This replaced the hated "Grouty"; once, when addressed this way by the then Prime Minister Robert Menzies, Grout had replied that the PM had just lost his and his wife's votes.